lavifb/pyChess/README.md

 - [ ] Check checking
 - [ ] Checkmate checking

+## Unit Tests
+Tests are found in `test.py`.
 Unit tests can be done by running

     python -m unittest test.py